clemsonacm/hackpack/presents/vim/vim.markdown

     +   Show you some of the coolest features of Vim
     +   Teach you enough to teach yourself

---TODO it is a quote from the Vim guru I learned from this summer
 >   Most people use only 10% of the functionality of Vim
 >   The 10% only differs from person to person

 What is Vim?
 ============
---TODO is this less redundant?

 Vim is...
 ---------
 +   A programmer's text editor